Would You Rather Climb a Mountain or Provide Someone Feedback?

 Woman climbing mountain

 The media has historically portrayed (even celebrated) feedback as cold, abrupt, and nasty from tough-talking bosses.
-However, feedback can be a warm and compassionate experience that strengthens teams and builds trust.
+However, feedback can be a warm, compassionate experience that strengthens teams and builds trust.
 So why do we fear it so much?

 Feedback is tricky.
-On one hand, many people enjoy hearing words of appreciation or even praise, but on the other hand, we seem to believe that feedback which is critical in nature is a bad thing.
+On the one hand, many people enjoy hearing words of appreciation or even praise, but on the other hand, we seem to believe that critical feedback is a bad thing.
 Many of us waiver on providing clear, accurate, and timely feedback because our ego gets in the way, and I can appreciate that – it’s tough.
-We want to be liked but more importantly, I think we want to not hurt the other person.
+We want to be liked, but more importantly, I think we don’t want to hurt the other person.
 What might make providing feedback easier for you?
 Would it be helpful to know that the person wants to know it, whether good or bad?

 When I do workshops on feedback or difficult conversations, I explore our assumptions, beliefs, and values.
-It is interesting to hear how people respond to “what makes providing feedback difficult?”
-People frequently cite fear, not having confidence, not wanting to damage the relationship, etc. However, when I ask, “do you value or appreciate receiving feedback” they often respond with “yes,” and “of course.”
-Then I press the question further, “even critical feedback” and after a brief pause the group usually responds with “yeah, I want to know when I am not doing something correctly or well.”
+It is interesting to hear how people respond to “What makes providing feedback difficult?”
+People frequently cite fear, lack of confidence, wanting to damage the relationship, etc. However, when I ask, “Do you value or appreciate receiving feedback” they often respond with “Yes,” and “Of course.”
+Then I press the question further, “Even critical feedback,” and after a brief pause, the group usually responds with, “Yeah, I want to know when I am not doing something correctly or well.”
 This makes sense, doesn’t it?
-Don’t you take pride in your work, and you want to make improvements, where/when possible?
-The good news is that most of us want to know when we need to make changes or improvements (when delivered respectfully) and that providing feedback is a skill, which will continue to develop (become easier) over time.
+Don’t you take pride in your work, and you want to make improvements where/when possible?
+The good news is that most of us want to know when we need to make changes or improvements (when delivered respectfully) and that providing feedback is a skill that will continue to develop (become easier) over time.

 The following are a few things to keep in mind as you work towards providing more meaningful and frequent feedback: